SIGCSE Virtual 2026

 A SIGCSE Virtual DC has the following objectives:

-- to support a new generation of researchers with information and advice on research and academic career paths;
+• to develop a new generation of researchers with information and advice on research and academic career paths;

 Why You Should Attend a Doctoral Consortium